 Shorts can be uploaded on desktop in exactly the same way you’d upload regular videos to YouTube.

-But there’s also a few extra settings you have access to when uploading on desktop.
-You can:
+There’s also a few extra settings you have access to when uploading on desktop.

 YouTube Shorts Monetization

 While you can make money from YouTube Short videos, it’s different to how you’d make money from regular YouTube videos.

 Currently the only way to make money on Shorts is through the YouTube Shorts Creative Fund.
 However, YouTube has announced there will soon be a new policy.